Dio Brando: Battle Tendency

 As he is dormant in the sunken ship, Dio Brando does not appear in Battle Tendency, but the aftermath of his apparent death at the hands of Jonathan Joestar affects the plot.
-It is ultimately revealed that Jonathan and Erina's son George Joestar II, a famed pilot of the Royal Air Force in World War I, was murdered by one of Dio's zombie henchmen who survived the battle at Windknight's Lot and had infiltrated the RAF.
-George II's wife, the orphaned girl Elizabeth, hunted down this zombie and killed him with her Hamon.
-However, as no-one else recognized the zombie's true identity, she became a wanted murderer and was forced into hiding as Lisa Lisa with the help of the Speedwagon Foundation that was founded by Robert E. O. Speedwagon.
-Lisa Lisa would later encounter her son Joseph Joestar, teaching him Hamon so he can defeat the Pillar Man, Kars, whose creation of the Stone masks made him indirectly responsible for Dio's transformation.
+It is ultimately revealed that Jonathan and Erina's son George Joestar II, a famed pilot of the Royal Air Force in World War I, was murdered by one of Dio's zombies who survived the battle at Windknight's Lot and had infiltrated the RAF.
+George II's wife, the orphaned girl Elizabeth, hunted down this zombie and used Hamon to kill him.
+However, as no-one else knew that he was a zombie, she became a wanted murderer and was forced into hiding under the name Lisa Lisa.
+This was done with the help of the Speedwagon Foundation that was founded by Robert E. O. Speedwagon.
+Lisa Lisa later reunites with her son Joseph Joestar, teaches him Hamon so he can defeat the Pillar Men.
+Their leader, Kars, created the Stone masks and was indirectly responsible for Dio's transformation into a vampire.